Sanglorian/orcus/5e d6/5e d6 (working title).md

 Creatures that delay do not act when their Fight value comes around.
 Instead, all creatures that delay act at the end of the combat phase.
 Delayed creatures with the lowest Fight act first, then those with higher Fight, in order.
 If there is a delay, the Lead Player acts with their figures *last*.

-# Reactions

-Each phase, each figure can take one reaction.
-A figure cannot take the same reaction in both phases.
-“Movement reactions” can only be taken during the movement phase; “combat reactions” can only be taken during the combat phase.

-Opportunity attacks (described above) are a movement reaction.
-Masteries (described below) are a combat reaction.
+## Combat Maneuvers

+As their combat action, instead of attacking, a figure can choose to perform a combat maneuver.

+**Disengage:** After all attacks from both sides have been resolved, the user moves 1".
+This movement does not provoke opportunity attacks.

+**Escape:** A creature that is grappled tries to escape.
+Make a Fortitude or Reflex save (whichever is better).
+On a success, the creature escapes.

+**Grapple:** A target within 1" that is smaller than the user makes a Fortitude or Reflex save (their choice).
+On a failure, they gain the grappled condition.
+A creature cannot grapple more than one target at once.

+**Shove:** A target within 1" that is smaller than the user makes a Fortitude save.
+On a failure, they are pushed 1”.

+**Trip:** A target within 1" that is smaller than the user makes a Reflex save.
+On a failure, they fall prone.

 # Spells and powers

 Spells and powers are special effects.
 These will say which phase they take place in, and whether they require an action.

 **Saves:** When a spell or power says that the target makes a save or saving throw, the target rolls 1d6.
-The target number is the target's Fortitude, Reflex or Will save (the spell or power will specify which) minus the attacker’s Difficulty.
+The target number is the target's Fortitude, Reflex or Will save (the spell or power will specify which) minus the attacker’s Potency.
 If the die result is equal or below the target number, the save is successful.

-*For example, a druid whose spells are at Difficulty 1 casts a spell on a guard with Fortitude 4.*
+*For example, a druid whose spells are at Potency 1 casts a spell on a guard with Fortitude 4.*

 *The target number is 3 (4 minus 1).
 If the result of the die roll is 1, 2 or 3, the guard "saves" and is not affected by the spell.*